jia1/jia1.github.io/content/posts/use-context-use-form-use-field-array.md

 draft: false
 tags: ["react","react-hook-form"]
 ---
-I am fortunate to have the opportunity to work with `react-hook-form` again.
+I'm fortunate to have the opportunity to work with `react-hook-form` again.
 And work with it better.
 The following worked well for me:

 ```typescript
 // MultiStepForm.tsx